Introduction and Programme Aims

 - Bachelor of Engineering Technology (Electrical)

-- Diploma in Engineering Technology (Mechanical) – Exit Qualification at the end of the 3rd Year
+- Associate Degree in Engineering Technology (Mechanical) – Exit Qualification at the end of the 3rd Year

-- Diploma in Engineering Technology (Electronics) – Exit Qualification at the end of the 3rd Year
+- Associate Degree in Engineering Technology (Electronics) – Exit Qualification at the end of the 3rd Year

-- Diploma in Engineering Technology (Electrical) – Exit Qualification at the end of the 3rd Year
+- Associate Degree in Engineering Technology (Electrical) – Exit Qualification at the end of the 3rd Year

 Each Major is delivered over a 4-year period.
 In the first year all engineering students study the basic principles of Mechanical, Electrical, and Electronics Engineering as well as Mathematics and English courses with an engineering focus.
 In the second year, students select their specific major and follow the relating courses according to the stream.
 They also select other Elective courses required in all Polytechnic degrees while the English courses tailored for engineering, continue through to the end of the second year.
 The students continue their studies at the third and fourth year gaining applied knowledge and problem solving skills based mostly on projects development.
 Each semester, students gain work experience through industry placements organized by the Polytechnic.
 Project based learning is common in both the Engineering degrees.
 Students learn through small integrated projects in the early years while the final year consists mostly of large industry linked projects.